-All our quotes are based upon standard residential transactions.
+All our quotes are based upon standard residential transactions by individuals and companies (although company transactions with finance may invariably incur further charges as noted below).
 They exclude therefore properties that will be sold with a tenant in situ, shared ownership and commercial properties.

 Whilst we accept the majority of instructions we always reserve the right to refuse instructions at our discretion.
 All other offers, discounts or special terms are excluded from our on line quotes.

 Unlike some conveyancers our quote includes all the following costs and expenses:

 We do not impose additional fees or charges without your consent.
 If we believe that a matter falls outside the scope of our initial instructions (for example if upon receipt of draft documents we discover the matter is not standard) we will inform you of the difficulty and any additional charge.
 If this cannot be agreed with you we will stop acting.

 Naturally some limitations apply to our fixed fee service and some transactions may attract additional fees, disbursements or third party charges and the main examples of these are given below.
 We can assure you that where third party charges are made we will pass the cost on as charged without any mark-up.
 Below are the most common examples of things that can increase the cost of moving:

 Normally we can tell if you are liable for the additional 3% rate of stamp duty by asking two questions –